rsolano/CarND-Vehicle-Detection-P5/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 For this step I used the Hog sub-sampling windows search method, which allows to both extract features and make predictions.
 I adapted the `find_cars()` function from the class materials and defined it in the `search_classify.py` file, lines 15-78.
-The idea is to extract the hog features once from a portion of the image and pass the individual subsamples to the classifier.
-Although this functions allows to be invoked multiple times with varying scale values, I'm making a single call per frame with a 1.5 scale.
+The idea is to extract the hog features once from a portion of the image and pass the individual subsamples to the classifier to make predictions on each.
+Although this function allows to be invoked multiple times with varying scale values, I'm making a single call per frame with a 1.5 scale, which I found to provide nice results.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I searched the images using a scale of 1.5 in all channels using YCrCb and spatial binning color and histograms of color.
-Here are some examples:
+In order to optimize my classifier I tried training variations of input data (subsets for vehicle and non-vehicle images) for training.
+However in the end training on the entire set (and using the right parameters) seemed to perform well enough and did not try other methods like data augmentation.

+As far as improving detections goes, I integrated a heat map to determine the areas where multiple detections take place ("hot" areas) and filter out the false positives ("cool" areas) by thresholding said heat map.

+Here are some example results on the test images:

-![alt text][image5]
+![alt text][image11]
-![alt text][image6]
+![alt text][image12]
-![alt text][image8]
+![alt text][image14]

 ---